pvcraven/web-development-class/source/06_server_management/06_aws_software_setup/aws_software_setup.rst

 the repository.
 For now, just create the file and add it to GitHub.

 .. attention::
     Make sure your are on the proper branch.
-Add the file.
+Add the deploy.php file.
 Commit.
 Push.

 Installing and Updating the Software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^